sarahcec/ipsie/FAL2-requirements.md

   - Audience restriction: ensuring that this RP is the intended recipient of the assertion.
   - Nonce: ensuring that the cryptographic nonce included in the RP’s request (if applicable) is included in the presentation.
   - Transaction terms: ensuring that the IAL, AAL, and FAL represented by the assertion are allowable under the applicable trust agreement.
+  - **OIDC SL1** All of these requirements are met or have been documented for resolution.
+Transaction terms are out of scope at SL1 since we deferred any action on trust agreements.

 - An RP SHALL treat subject identifiers as not inherently globally unique.
 Instead, the value of the assertion’s subject identifier is usually in a namespace under the assertion issuer’s control, as discussed in Sec.
 3.3.
 This allows an RP to talk to multiple IdPs without incorrectly conflating subjects from different IdPs.
+-
 - Assertions MAY include additional attributes about the subscriber.
 Section 3.9 contains privacy requirements for presenting attributes in assertions.
   - The RP MAY be given limited access to an identity API as discussed in Sec.
 3.11.3, either in the same response as the assertion is received or through some other mechanism.
     - The RP can use this API to fetch additional identity attributes for the subscriber that are not included in the assertion itself.